 That’s exactly what I see happening every morning when I switch on the TV.
 Government by surprise.
-You know… When they announce some piece of legislation you’ve never even heard about has suddenly become law.
-Situations so complicated we have to have an expert explaining in front of a big screen like we’re children in primary school High security information so dangerous it can’t be made public.
+You know.
+When they announce some piece of legislation you’ve never heard of before has suddenly become law.
+Situations so complicated we have to have an expert explaining in front of a big screen like we’re children in primary school.
+High security information so dangerous it can’t be made public.
 The gradual invasion of our privacy and curtailment of our liberties that previous generations laid down their lives to prevent.
 And all in the name of a perpetual war against terrorism that will never end.

 You remember everything now, and your heart breaks.
 Too late.
 You are compromised beyond repair.”They Thought They Were Free: The Germans, 1933–45, Milton Mayer

 How did we ever get this stupid?
 How did we ever come to accept that war is peace, freedom is slavery and ignorance is strength?

-“I found the parallels with current day America to be much to close for comfort, if you substitute white rural culture for Jews in Germany,” says one Amazon reviewer.
-Substitute Jews in Germany for dole scroungers or gypsy Romas in the UK and its exactly the same thing.
+“I found the parallels with current day America to be much to close for comfort, if you substitute white rural culture for Jews in Germany.”Christine Weingarten, Amazon Review

 I don’t agree with that last bit.
 When the economy is good you don’t need scapegoats.
 Totalitarianism thrives in the bad times, not the good.
 But I do agree that media support is the key.
 So what is totalitarianism exactly?
-How do we know it when we see it> Well, according to the dictionary it’s:
+How do we know it when we see it?
+Well, according to the dictionary, totalitarianism is:

 Back in 1932, when A Doctrine of Fascism was first published, the state did have have total control over radio broadcasting in the UK through the BBC.
 But what teachers taught and newspapers published was still largely up to them.

 State control of teacher training and the educational curriculum were more or less complete by the mid 1980s.
-Thanks to the Leveson Inquiry, state control of the press is next on the list.
+And, thanks to the Leveson Inquiry, state control of the press is next on the list.